usnistgov/ndn-dpdk/app/version/README.md

 # ndn-dpdk/app/version

-This package compiles application version number into the program.
+This package compiles the application version number into the program.